pass-the-salt/2024/content/english/practical/_index.md

 <br>

-**Pauses:** they will take place at the back entrance of the building, but outside, to be in an open space and not in a room.
-Obviously, if the weather is not on our side, the pause will be held inside the building with opened doors.
+**Pauses:** they will be held inside the building due to mandatory access control.
 <br><br>

 **Social event:** we will be have an access to a terrace.
 So, we will be able to get fresh air and not to stay inside the building during all the evening.